St Lawrence's Church, Gnosall

 St Lawrence's Church is an Anglican church in Gnosall, Staffordshire, England.
 It is a Grade I listed building.
-The earliest parts of the church are of Norman architecture; it was later much modified.
-The church is unusual in having a central tower.
+The earliest parts of the church are of Norman architecture; it later saw a variety of modifications.

 Early history

 There was a church here in Anglo-Saxon times; this was replaced by a Norman church.
 The building is cruciform and has a central tower.
 The earliest parts, the arches of the central crossing, and much of the walling, date from the 12th century.

 It is thought it may have been a collegiate church, controlled by the monarch, not by the diocese in which it lies.

 Later modifications

 In the 13th century aisles, of three bays, were added to the nave; the triple lancet window and doorway at the west end were installed, and the south doorway.

 The north transept was rebuilt, with a lower roof (the earlier roofline is visible) and a double lancet window, of the 13th century, in the end wall.
 The south transept is little changed from the original form.
 The five-light east window is of the 14th century.

 In the 15th century the upper part of the tower was built, and the clerestory was added.
 A lady chapel, with a parapet, was built on the south side of the chancel about 1500.